Zen Garden series« Previous Entries

 Zen Garden 10, 40 x 60 x 3 inches mixed media on canvas.

-The final stages of paintings are often finished as they hang on a wall.
-As seen in a realistic room setting, it will be easier to spot a clearer path for the eyes to follow and make the composition more interesting.
-Some colors need to be re-enhanced to add more depth and definition.
-The texture continues around all 3″D edges.
+The final stages of this paintings will be finished as it hangs on a wall.
+As seen in a realistic room setting, it will be easier to spot whatever might make the composition more interesting.
+Some colors may need to be re-enhanced to add more depth and definition, but I also like the overall faded look, so we’ll see.
+The texture continues around all 3D edges.
 All paintings in the Zen garden series are wired to hang in any of 4 orientations; vertically or horizontally.
 Below: details of left central portion as seen in the above .

 The perfect painting in a room can elevate the atmosphere of the whole floor, and sets the tone for showing off the entire house.
-With selling the house in mind, I’m trying to choose a decent painting for our living room, but the only one that really looked good there was Zen Garden #2.
-It sold, so I decided it’s worthwhile to make two more for the series - even though painting walls is the order of the day.
+With selling the house in mind, I’m trying to choose a decent painting for our living room, because Zen Garden 02 sold, so I decided it’s worthwhile to make two more for the series.

 Zen Garden 10 outline, 40 x 60 x 3 inches Mixed Media on canvas